meyerv11045/notes/notes/software_design/patterns/singleton.md

 ## Known Uses
 - Hardware interface access
 - Logger: so everything is logged to same place in correct order using access protections

+## Related Patterns

+- Many patterns such as the Abstract Factory, Builder, and Prototype pattern can be implemented using the Singleton